László Kubala: Refugee

-FC Barcelona
+Barcelona

-Kubala signed for FC Barcelona on 15 June 1950, and as part of the deal, Ferdinand Daučík also became the Barcelona coach.
+Kubala signed for Barcelona on 15 June 1950, and as part of the deal, Ferdinand Daučík also became the Barcelona coach.
 However, the ban imposed on Kubala was still in place and he did not make his La Liga debut until 1951.
-He was permitted to play friendlies, and in two consecutive games against Frankfurter S.V., which FC Barcelona won 4–1 and 10–4, he scored six goals and assisted another five.
+He was permitted to play friendlies, and in two consecutive games against Frankfurter S.V., which Barcelona won 4–1 and 10–4, he scored six goals and assisted another five.
 He also played in the Copa del Generalísimo and helped the club win the trophy in 1951.

 In his first La Liga season, 1951–52, Kubala scored 26 goals in 19 games.
-This included 7 goals in a 9–0 win over Sporting de Gijón, five against Celta de Vigo and hat-tricks against Sevilla and Racing de Santander.
+This included 7 goals in a 9–0 win over Sporting de Gijón, five against Celta Vigo and hat-tricks against Sevilla and Racing Santander.
 His seven goals against Gijón remain the record for most goals scored in a single match in La Liga.
 He also scored in the Copa del Generalísimo final as Barcelona beat Valencia 4–2.
 This season proved to be one of the club's most successful.
 Coach Daučík and Kubala, together with players like Emilio Aldecoa, Velasco, Joan Segarra and Ramallets, inspired the team to win five trophies, including La Liga, the Copa del Generalísimo, the Latin Cup, and the Copa Eva Duarte.
 Kubala missed much of the 1952–53 season after contracting tuberculosis, which threatened to end his playing career.
 However, he made a miraculous recovery and returned to help Barcelona retain both La Liga and the Copa del Generalísimo.
 He also scored again in the Copa final win, a 2–1 win over Athletic Bilbao.
 During his time with Barcelona, he scored a total of 14 hat-tricks.

 In 1958, Kubala persuaded two fellow Hungarian refugees Sándor Kocsis and Zoltán Czibor to join him at Barcelona.
 Together with a young Luis Suárez and Evaristo, they formed the nucleus of the team that won a La Liga / Copa del Generalísimo double in 1959 and a La Liga / Fairs Cup double in 1960.
 However, Kubala found himself out of favour with coach Helenio Herrera and lost his place in the team.
 As a result, he missed the 1960 European Cup semi-final against Real Madrid which Barcelona lost 6–2 on aggregate.
 The result saw Herrera lose his job and Kubala restored to the team.
 In the 1961 European Cup, Barcelona became the first club to beat Real Madrid in the competition.
 Inspired by Kubala they won 4–3 on aggregate and subsequently reached the final where they lost to Benfica 2–3.
 Kubala briefly retired as a player in 1961 and initially became a youth coach at Barcelona, before becoming coach of the senior team for the 1962–63 season.
 However, after losing a Fairs Cup game to Red Star Belgrade, he was dismissed.
 In the summer of 1963, he played abroad in the Eastern Canada Professional Soccer League with Toronto City.